 'A Life Destroyed': Survivors And Pope At Vatican Summit Address Clergy Sex Abuse

-In an unprecedented summit on preventing clergy sex abuse, at the Vatican on Thursday, Pope Francis stood before some 200 participants, and said Catholics are seeking not simply "condemnations" but "concrete, effective measures."
+Thursday at the Vatican, Pope Francis stood before some 200 participants in an unprecedented summit on preventing clergy sex abuse and said Catholics are seeking not simply "condemnations" but "concrete, effective measures."

 But a crisis that has crossed borders and generations, lacerating the church and shaking the pope's credibility, is standing in the way as he seeks to forge a path ahead.

-On Thursday Francis, who leads more than one billion Catholics across the world, said he made 21 "reflection points," which were distributed to attendees.
+Francis, who leads more than 1 billion Catholics across the world, offered 21 "reflection points," which were distributed to attendees.
 They include general guidelines for addressing the crisis.

 Among the proposals: